pawan-nayar/beyond-dictionary/cbse_case_study.md

 > [!IMPORTANT]
 > Success metric: percentage of chapters converted into linked assets (cards, assessments, articles) with measured learning gains per cohort.

----

-## Conclusion
-The CBSE Curriculum Intelligence System is designed not as a collection of subject experiments, but as a **unified educational intelligence engine**.
-By encapsulating textbooks into structured, reusable, and cross-disciplinary assets, it establishes a new paradigm for digital learning—fluid, interconnected, and globally scalable.

-We envision parents as the closest **educational companions** of their children—true friends in learning.
-Our curriculum is designed to spark curiosity in anyone—parent, sibling, or mentor—so they can quickly engage and converse with students.
-Together with **teachers** and **tutors**, this **parent-powered troika** forms a circle of positive reinforcement, nurturing lifelong success.

 ## Related Links

 * **Local Reference (same folder):**